jiaohehu/NPreview/DOC-blocks.md

     complements the description started out by the 'LIST' block.
-An 'ITEM' block is to be typeset either as a normal paragraph, with an indentation level the same as the list item, or a code block where each line is respected and the text is shown using a fixed-width font, when the first and last line of that paragraph is a triple tilde.
+An 'ITEM' block is to be typeset either as a normal paragraph, with an indentation level the same as the list item, or a pre-formatted block where each line is respected and the text is shown using a fixed-width font, when the first and last line of that paragraph is a triple tilde.